aragon/hack/docs/guides-agent-app.md

 However, since IPFS propogation is slow, it's better to point directly to the aragon IPFS node.

-**Note that, in the true spirit of democracy, this step will trigger a vote in the DAO, you'll need to vote *yes* to confirm the installation of the Agent app.**
+**Note that, in the true spirit of democracy, this step will trigger a vote in the DAO, you'll need to vote *yes* to confirm the installation of the Agent app.** To confirm the vote:

-1. Click on the  Voting app icon on the left.
-You should you have one open vote.
+1. Click on the  **Voting** app icon in the left panel.
+You should see you have one open vote.

 <p align="center">
    <img width="800" src="/docs/assets/agent-guide/agent-0.png">